A parent would anything for their child, right? Here’s why that’s a problem

 Don’t underestimate how mundane the tiny acts of love are in a relationship

 Louise is a nurse in Limerick.
-She says that among her friends who have been in couples for 20 plus years, the common theme is that romance is something that means different things for different people.
+She says that among her friends who have been in couples for 20-plus years, the common theme is that romance is something that means different things for different people.

 “When I was younger we wanted displays of love — handholding and surprise trips to a hotel for our birthday.
-And that’s lovely, but when you’ve a teething child and your partner tells you to go back to bed, he’s got this — that to me is the love I needed.
+And that’s lovely, but when you have a teething child and your partner tells you to go back to bed, he’s got this — that to me is the love I needed.
 Romantic gestures are welcome but I’d say to others, don’t underestimate how mundane the tiny acts of love are in a relationship.”

 Another friend texts me about this article.
 “I remember being devastated when my boyfriend at the time didn’t want to walk around with his hand in the back pockets of my jeans while I did the same to him.” she shares.
 “I thought everyone who did that was passionately in love and we were destined to break up.”